Povstalec/StargateJourney/faq.md

 ___

-## How to find addresses of other dimensions? / How to find Cartouches?
+## How to find addresses of other dimensions? <br> How to find Cartouches?
 In survival mode, check our [Survival Guide / Finding addresses](/survival/addresses/).
 <details>
     <summary>Creative mode (with command)</summary>